-(To be used by the Participant for practise and by the Trainer at the end of the course) Place a "✓" in case box if step/task is performed satisfactorily, an "ズ" if it is not performed satisfactorily, or N/O if not observed.
+(To be used by the Participant for practise and by the Trainer at the end of the course)

+Place a "✓" in case box if step/task is performed satisfactorily, an "X" if it is not performed satisfactorily, or N/O if not observed.

-Satisfactory: Performs the step or task according to the standard procedure or guidelines Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines Not Observed: Step or task not performed by participant during evaluation by trainer
+Satisfactory: Performs the step or task according to the standard procedure or guidelines

+Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines

+Not Observed: Step or task not performed by participant during evaluation by trainer

-ST EP/TASK CASES 1 2 3 4 5 PRE PARES ROOM FOR FAMILY PLANNING COUNSELLING 1.
+Parti cipant: Dat e observe d: (Ma ny of the following steps/tasks should be performed simultaneously) ST EP/TASK CAS CASES 1 2 3 4 5 PRE PARES ROOM FOR FAMILY PLANNING COUNSELLING 1.
 GREET Greets respectfully and with kindness, introduces self to client.
 2. Asks client(s) how s/he can help them.
 3. Reassures client(s) that information discussed during the consultation is confidential.
 4. Explains what will happen during the visit.
 5. ASK Asks the client(s) what s/he can do for them.
-6. Asks them what they know about FP and whether they have ever used a method; if so, how they used the method and whether they have any concerns about it.
-7. Asks them about their reproductive goals: How many more children do they want?
-Are they interested in spacing pregnancies or preventing them completely?
-How long a time do they want between pregnancies?
+6. Asks them what they know about FP and whether they have ever used a method; if so, how they used the method and whether they have any concerr about it. ıs 7.
+Asks them about their reproductive goals: How many more children do they want?
+Are they interested in spacing pregnancies or preventing them completely How long a time do they want between pregnancies? ?
 8. Checks for medical complications and refers client(s) for medical evaluation if necessary.
-9. TELL Briefly provides general information about all FP methods available including: effectiveness possible problems or complications side effects and their management advantages and disadvantages possible needs for protection against STIs/HIV difference between reversible and permanent contraception.
-10. HELP Encourages the client(s) to ask questions.
-Clarifies rumours and misconceptions.
-Answers any questions.
-11. EXPLAIN Reassures client(s) about any minor side effects they may have and treats them if appropriate.
-12. Asks whether client(s) have any questions.
+9. TELL Briefly provides general information about all FP methods available including effectiveness possible problems or complications side effects and their management advantages and disadvantages possible needs for protection against STIs/HIV difference between reversible and permanent contraception. : 10.
+HELP Encourages the client(s) to ask questions.
+Clarifies rumours and misconceptio Answers any questions. ns.
+11. EXPLAIN Reassures client(s) about any minor side effects they may have and treats th if appropriate. em 12.
+Asks whether client(s) have any questions.
 13. Provides method/arranges procedure (if chosen).
 14. RETURN VISIT Makes a return appointment for client(s) (if necessary).
 SKIL L/ACTIVITY PERFORMED SATISFACTORILY